iamshivanshyadav/Personal-Portfolio/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the MIT License.
 The full text of the license can be found in the [LICENSE](LICENSE) file.

 ## Usage